stbnrivas/dataModels/PointOfInterest/PointOfInterest/doc/spec.md

 This entity contains a harmonised geographic description of a Point of Interest.
 This entity is used in applications that use spatial data and is applicable to Automotive, Environment, Industry and Smart City vertical segments and related IoT applications.
+This data model has been created in cooperation with the GSMA and the members of the [IoT Big Data Project](http://www.gsma.com/iot/iot-big-data/).

 ## Data Model

-A JSON Schema corresponding to this data model can be found {{add link to JSON Schema}}
+A JSON Schema corresponding to this data model can be found [here](http://fiware.github.io/dataModels/PointOfInterest/PointOfInterest/schema.json)

 + `id` : Unique identifier.